 Interest received by a Luxembourg resident individual is, in principle, reportable and taxable at the progressive rate unless the interest has been subject to withholding tax (see the above section "Withholding tax") or to the self-applied tax, if applicable.
-Indeed, pursuant to the Luxembourg law of 23 December 2005, as amended by the law dated 17 July 2008, Luxembourg resident individuals acting in the framework of their private wealth can opt to self declare and pay a 10 per cent. tax (the "10 per cent.
-Tax") on interest payments made by certain non Luxembourg paying agents, including paying agents located in European Union Member
+Indeed, pursuant to the Luxembourg law of 23 December 2005, as amended, Luxembourg resident individuals acting in the framework of their private wealth can opt to self declare and pay a 20 per cent. tax (the "20 per cent.
+Tax") on interest payments made by certain non